david-fisher/320-S21-Track2/README.md

 Since django is not compatible with composite keys, we made an ID column which is the primary key, and every column that was a part of the original composite key now is unique.

 Everything in the DB is functional.
-Frontend was unable to complete their work.
+No backlogs; nothing left to complete on our end as of now.

 # Table purposes

-students: links to demographics, student_times, responses and students_to_courses and stores the information of the student (spire id is primary key)
+students: links to demographics, student_times, responses and students_to_courses and stores the information of the student (spire id is primary key).
-demographics: links to students and stores information regarding student demographics
+demographics: links to students and stores information regarding student demographics.
 Professors: Any non-student staff member is stored here, has a professor column (spire id) and name columns.
 Scenarios: links a scenario to issues, stakeholders, professors, pages, courses, responses, and student_times.
 Documents all relevant information about the version of a scenario.
-courses: links to professors_to_courses, students_to_course, scenarios_for and responses and stores information regarding a course
+courses: links to professors_to_courses, students_to_course, scenarios_for and responses and stores information regarding a course.
-Professors_to_courses: Links professors/staff to a course that they teach
+Professors_to_courses: Links professors/staff to a course that they teach.
 Professors_to_scenario: links professors to scenarios.
 Documents what professor(s) have access to certain scenarios and what permissions they have.
-students_to_course: links students to courses
+students_to_course: links students to courses.
 Student_times: links students to courses and scenarios.
-Documents date/time a scenario was taken
+Documents date/time a scenario was taken.
 Pages: links responses, scenarios, action_page, generic_page, reflection_questions, and stakeholder_to_page.
 Documents all relevant information of every frontend page of a scenario.
-Pages_to_scenario: links pages to scenarios
+Pages_to_scenario: links pages to scenarios.
 Responses: Stores a student’s response to a page.
 Documents all information regarding the student’s responses/decisions in a page.
 Stakeholders: links scenarios, stakeholder_to_page, conversations, response_to_conversations.
-Documents relevant information about a stakeholder
+Documents relevant information about a stakeholder.
-Questions: stores all relevant information about a question asked by a stakeholder
+Questions: stores all relevant information about a question asked by a stakeholder.
-stakeholders_to_questions: links questions to stakeholders
+stakeholders_to_questions: links questions to stakeholders.
-Reflections_taken: links a reflection to a response
+Reflections_taken: links a reflection to a response.
 Issues: links scenarios to coverage.
-Documents issue name and stores importance scores associated with a specific scenario
+Documents issue name and stores importance scores associated with a specific scenario.
 Coverage: Links stakeholder to an issue with a coverage score.
-Links to stakeholder
+Links to stakeholder.
 conversations: links to stakeholders and documents what conversations stakeholders have.
 Stores a question and answer between a student and a stakeholder.
-Responses_to_conversations: Links a response to a conversation
+Responses_to_conversations: Links a response to a conversation.
-reflection_questions: links to pages and has questions to reflect
+reflection_questions: links to pages and has questions to reflect.
-reflection_questions_to_page: links questions to reflect to a page
+reflection_questions_to_page: links questions to reflect to a page.
-Stakeholder_to_page: links stakeholder to a page
+Stakeholder_to_page: links stakeholder to a page.
-Generic_page: page that has text to display
+Generic_page: page that has text to display.
-Action_page: Page where the user gets to select a choice
+Action_page: Page where the user gets to select a choice.
-Response_to_action_page: links a response to an action page
+Response_to_action_page: links a response to an action page.
 Scenarios_for: links scenarios and courses.
 Documents what course a scenario is for.
 Courses_to_scenario:  Links courses (and therefore course staff) to a scenario with a certain permission level (0=read vs 1=read and write)